 The owner of this home took a group of farm buildings – including unsympathetically converted and extended barns, plus structures not touched since their agricultural days – and has turned them into a cohesive dwelling fit for a family.
 Original features have been embraced in this barn conversion, but the addition of a glazed link brings the separate buildings together to form one home.

-With soaring ceilings, a warm family kitchen, a zen-like courtyard garden and a vast, ski lodge-style ‘party room’, complete with indoor pizza oven, this is a barn conversion with a difference.
+Key aspects of this project to apply to your own barn conversion idea include soaring ceilings, a warm family kitchen, a zen-like courtyard garden and a vast, ski lodge-style ‘party room’, complete with indoor pizza oven.

 Despite being listed and in a Conservation Area, large amounts of contemporary glazing have been added to bring light into the interior of this barn.
 Local planners were keen to see the building converted to residential use to save it from ruin, allowing the chance to create a unique home within the historic stone shell.